keeganpaleshi/RMTest/README.md

 `--allow-negative-activity` preserves the negative value and processing continues.

-### Radon vs Po214 Mode
+### Radon vs Progeny Mode

-The configuration key `analysis_isotope` selects how the radon activity is reported.
+The configuration key `analysis_isotope` selects which progeny drives the radon estimate.
 The default value `radon` combines the Po‑218 and Po‑214 estimates using inverse-variance weighting.
-Setting it to `po214` or `po218` uses only the chosen progeny.
+Setting it to `po214` or `po218` uses only the chosen progeny while still recording the result under the `radon` entry of `summary.json`.
 The command line option `--iso` overrides this setting for a particular run.

 ## Efficiency Calculations